Doctoral Training at the Faculty of Humanities

 The general regulations regarding doctoral degrees and dissertation are included in the Government Decree on University Degrees, 1039/2013, sections 21 and 22. http://www.finlex.fi/en/laki/kaannokset/2004/en20040794?search%5Btype%5D=pika&sear ch%5Bpika%5D=University%20Degrees

-It is the doctoral researcher’s responsibility to ensure that the language of a dissertation written in a non-native language is revised to a publishable standard.
+It is the doctoral researcher’s responsibility to ensure that the language of a dissertation written in a non-native language is revised/edited to a publishable standard.
 The final revisions should take place after the pre-examination, at the latest, when the work otherwise has reached its final form.
 Already during the stage of pre-examination, it is necessary to pay attention to the grammatical correctness of the language used and to its fluent linguistic form.
 In order to achieve a publishable standard, hiring a professional, native-speaking language reviser is nearly always necessary.
-The costs of the revision are undertaken by the doctoral candidate but the Faculty offers support for the costs.
+Faculty offers support for the costs of language editing.

 If the dissertation is written in a non-native language, the permission will be granted only after the doctoral researcher has submitted this statement.
 In order to obtain permission to defend the dissertation at a public examination, the language reviser’s statement must be delivered to the Faculty: humpostgraduate@utu.fi